AdobeDocs/app-builder/src/pages/resources/todo-app/lesson6.md

   - Extensibility
   - API Documentation
   - Developer Tooling
+title: 'Lesson 5: Bringing the pieces together to build the App'
 ---

 # Lesson 5: Bringing the pieces together to build the App